glyg/pelican_damcb/content/gathering_thoughts.md

 slug: gathering_thoughts
 date:
 tags: drosophila, modelling, python, scipy
 summary: I'm giving a talk at Euroscipy '15 in two weeks (waow).
-This post is a place to gather thoughts on the leg-joint and tyssue libraries.
+This post is a place to gather thoughts on the `leg-joint` and `tyssue` libraries.

+### Intro

-So I'm giving a talk at Euroscipy at the end of the summer on
+So I'm giving a talk at EuroScipy at the end of the summer on the code I developed to model leg-joint formation in the drosophila leg imaginal disk.
+A lot as moved since I submit the abstract.
+So here are some thoughts on what happened, and what motivated the switch to a new, more generic library.

+The talk abstract is a good introduction to the project.

-# The talk abstract
+### The talk abstract

 Biological tissues, and more particularly [epithelia](http://en.wikipedia.org/wiki/epithelium) are very particular kinds of material.
-Not only do they behave like solids _and_ liquids at the same time (think shaving foam), they are also governed by the behaviour of their constituent individual cells.
+Not only do they behave like solids _and_ liquids at the same time (think shaving foam), they are also governed by the behavior of their constituent individual cells.
 Biological processes (a bunch of incredibly complex chemical reactions) and physics are intertwined so that complex forms emerge from initially smooth tissues.